Official Contest Rules

 Since catch-and-release of trophy fish is a goal of TrophyCatch, anglers should become familiar with handling procedures to ensure fish are healthy upon release.
-Largemouth bass not certified live or kept by an angler will not be accepted into the TrophyCatch program but anglers may submit a Big Catch application to recognize their catch.
+Largemouth bass not certified live or kept by an angler will not be accepted into the TrophyCatch program, but anglers may submit a Big Catch application to recognize these fish.

 There are 33 eligible species of fresh water fishes for which the FWC maintains records.
 Certified state record fish must:

 Uncertified state records are believed accurate based on reliable witnesses and other evidence but are not certifiable, or they were caught by other than legal sport fishing methods.
 To set a new record, you need to exceed the certified records; the uncertified records are provided just for information.
-The "Big Catch" program gives recognition to anglers who catch fish that exceed the minimum "qualifying weights and lengths."
 If you catch such a fish, contact the appropriate regional office.
 These records are updated as soon as they are verified.

 Please note the FWC does not maintain state records for all species, and does not maintain line-classes.
-The International Game Fish Association is an additional source for certifiying records, although neither group automatically recognizes the other's records due to differences in certification requirements.
+The International Game Fish Association is an additional source for certifying records, including length records, although neither group automatically recognizes the other's records due to differences in certification requirements.